J.D. Davis Player Props: Giants vs. Pirates

 J.D.
 Davis At The Plate

-- Davis leads San Francisco with 78 hits, batting .273 this season with 26 extra-base hits.
+- Davis has 78 hits, which ranks first among San Francisco hitters this season, while batting .270 with 26 extra-base hits.

-- Among the qualified hitters in MLB, his batting average ranks 43rd, his on-base percentage ranks 39th, and he is 66th in the league in slugging.
+- Among the qualifying batters in MLB action, his batting average ranks 50th, his on-base percentage ranks 42nd, and he is 69th in the league in slugging.

-- In 60.7% of his 84 games this season, Davis has picked up at least one hit.
-He's also had 23 multi-hit games.
+- Davis has picked up a hit in 60.0% of his 85 games this season, with multiple hits in 27.1% of them.

-- In 25 games this year (29.8%), Davis has picked up an RBI, and in 10 of those games (11.9%) he had two or more.
-He has also driven in three or more of his team's runs in seven contests.
+- Davis has picked up an RBI in 29.4% of his games this season, with more than one RBI in 11.8% of his games.
+He has also produced three or more runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.